Book Online | Call (+44) 1637 879571

 WELCOME MEETING

-Once we’ve all arrived at our accommodation and checked into our rooms, we’ll have a group meeting (at 18:00 on the first day) to chat about the trip and to start getting excited for the waves ahead.
+Once we’ve all arrived at our accommodation and checked into our rooms, we’ll have a group meeting at 18:00 to chat about the trip and to start getting excited for the waves ahead.

 You’ll find some of the friendliest people you’ll ever meet in this natural paradise, always giving you a cheerful wave or wanting to stop and learn a bit more about you.
 They will even ask to have their photograph taken with you!
 Here you can witness traditional ways of building, cooking and living amongst beautiful rainforests, rice fields, natural lakes and waterfalls.